geodynamics/pylith/docs/user/examples/reverse-2d/meshing-cubit.md

 ## Geometry

-We construct the geometry by taking a horizontal cross-section of a 3D block.
+We construct the geometry by taking a vertical cross-section of a 3D block.
 Alternatively, we could have constructed the geometry by building it up from points and curves like we did with Gmsh.
 {numref}`fig:example:reverse:2d:geometry:cubit` shows the geometry and variables names of the vertices and curves.